Two Hewalds: Background

-Christian sources describe various miracles after the priests' deaths, including their martyred bodies being miraculously carried against the stream for the space of forty miles to the place in which the companions of the Ewalds were residing.
+Christian sources describe various miracles after the priests' deaths, including their martyred bodies being miraculously carried against the stream for the space of forty miles to the place in which the companions of the Hewalds were residing.
 As they floated along, says the Catholic Encyclopedia, "a heavenly light, like a column of fire, was seen to shine above them."
 Even the murderers are said to have witnessed the miraculous brightness.
 Moreover, one of the martyrs appeared in vision to the monk Tilmon (a companion of the Ewalds), and told him where the bodies would be found: "that the spot would be there where he should see a pillar of light reaching from earth to heaven".
 Tilmon arose and found the bodies, and interred them with the honours due to martyrs.
-From that time onwards, the memory of the Ewalds was annually celebrated in those parts.
+From that time onwards, the memory of the Hewalds was annually celebrated in those parts.
 A spring of water is said to have gushed forth in the place of the martyrdom.

 Pepin, Duke of Austrasia, having heard of the wonders that had occurred, caused the bodies to be buried in Cologne, where they were solemnly enshrined in the collegiate church of St. Kunibert.
 The heads of the martyrs were bestowed on Frederick, Bishop of Münster, by Archbishop Anno of Cologne, at the opening of the shrine in 1074.
 These relics were probably destroyed by the Anabaptists in 1534.
 When Saint Norbert visited Cologne, in 1121, he obtained two small vessels containing the relics of several saints, and among them were bones of the sainted Ewalds.
 These were deposited either at Prémontré or at Floreffe, a Premonstratensian monastery in the province of Namur.
 The two Ewalds are honoured as patrons in Westphalia, and are mentioned in the Roman Martyrology on 3 October.
 Their feast is celebrated in the dioceses of Cologne and Münster.
 The Saxons were eventually converted to Christianity by force in the 8th century by Charlemagne.

 Until the martyrdom of Saint Boniface in 754, the Ewalds were the last missionaries to be martyred in this area.
-Their deaths were undoubtedly due to a lack of support from the worldly rulers: "Ohne den fränkischen Schutz lebte ein Missionär nicht lange genug, um seine Lehre genauer zu erläutern," ("Without the Franconian protection, a missionary did not live long enough to explain his teaching more closely") according to Franz Staab.
+Franz Staab, a medievalist, attributes their deaths to a lack of support from the secular government.

-Druten, in the east of the Netherlands, has a church dedicated to the Ewalds, with statues for the two made in the studio Atelier Cuypers-Stoltzenberg, owned by Pierre Cuypers and F. Stoltzenberg.
+Druten, in the east of the Netherlands, has a church dedicated to the Hewalds, with statues for the two made in the studio Atelier Cuypers-Stoltzenberg, owned by Pierre Cuypers and F. Stoltzenberg.